 - ACUS Recommendation 2018-8 on Public-Private Partnerships.

 - VA Secretary’s Center for Strategic Partnerships (SCSP) Home Page.

 Learn more about the Partnership’s innovation work on our website and view a full recording of the public-private partnerships panel discussion below.

-This post is authored by Dozie Nwaneri, a former Partnership staff member on the Government Effectiveness team.
+Dozie Nwaneri is a former Partnership staff member on the Government Effectiveness team.